 And that means everything from phones to guns.
 Even soup cans if they’re in the background.

 For most movies, a prop master will go through the script.
 And they’ll take note and learn about every prop used throughout.

-They’ll often collaborate with the director, art director, technical director.
+They’ll often collaborate with the director, art or creative director, technical director.
 Yes, lots of directors.